 Almond & Basil Chicken Lettuce Wraps Recipe

-- 1 lb. boneless, skinless chicken breasts, diced small
+- 1 pound boneless skinless chicken breasts, diced small

 - 1 head Boston leaf lettuce